antoniwan/getting_started/README.md

 1. Add your game content to the `game.tscn` scene
 2. Create additional scenes for different game states
-3. Add sound effects and music
+3. Add sound effects and music to the `audio/` folders
-4. Implement save/load functionality
+4. Implement save/load functionality for game progress
-5. Add settings menu and other UI elements
+5. Add a settings menu using the SettingsManager
+6. Create additional UI elements and menus
+7. Add particle effects and visual enhancements
+8. Implement game-specific features and mechanics

 ## Resources